Welcome from the Vice Principal, Ethan Van Drunen

 At Woodstock, we know that how we learn is as important as what we learn.
 We use the ‘Understanding by Design’ framework to ensure that students learn to ask essential questions and self-reflect, even as they work to achieve clear learning objectives.
 Our preschool through Grade 12 curriculum is rigorous and relevant, drawing from the best international programmes and taking full advantage of the school’s unique Himalayan setting.

 In December of 2016, Woodstock School made the decision to adopt the International Baccalaureate (IB) Middle Years Programme and Diploma Programme (DP).
 This school is pursuing authorization as an IB World School.
 These are schools that share a common philosophy—a commitment to high quality, challenging, international education that Woodstock School believes is important for our students.
-Following a phased implementation approach, Woodstock will offer the IB’s Middle Years Programme (MYP) in Grades 6-8 from July 2017.
+Following a phased implementation approach, Woodstock has offered the IB’s Middle Years Programme (MYP) in Grades 6-8 from July 2017.
 Pending full authorization from the IB, the Woodstock Class of 2021 will be the first cohort of students to graduate with both the American High School Diploma and the International Baccalaureate Diploma.
 Students graduating in the Class of 2018, 2019 and 2020 will be unaffected by this change.

 Woodstock’s educational vision holds that the purpose of education is to elicit the greatness that resides within each and every person.
 We believe that great human beings live with compassion, humility, grit and creativity.
 As such, our set curriculum includes carefully designed learning experiences that extend well beyond the purely academic sphere, to include enrichment and student life.
 Students are guided toward a set of Desired Learning Outcomes, which include the development of a profound sense of self, healthy interpersonal relationships, a deep sense of global citizenship, and the skills to survive and thrive in today’s world.